shoes/shoes4/README.md

 So your first step is to install a [JDK](http://www.oracle.com/technetwork/java/javase/downloads/) (shoes also works with [OpenJDK](http://openjdk.java.net/)) and [JRuby](http://jruby.org).
 Make sure to grab the appropriate JRuby version for your operating system.
 On Linux/Mac you can also use ruby installation tools to install JRuby.
 For instance [rvm](http://rvm.io/):

     $ rvm install jruby

+**JDK version note:** While shoes4 should generally work with a JDK version 6 and up we recommend to use newer version.
+There have been malfunctioning features on version 6 that worked once updated to JDK version 7.

 ### Installing Shoes4 as a gem